FabianaCampanari/FabiCard/README.md

  <p align="center"> 📌  SPECS: </p>

-✨   Development of a web project created within Code Pen and later hosted on Github as a website.
+ <p align="center"> ✨   Development of a web project created within Code Pen and later hosted on Github as a website.

 ✨   My projects thumbnail through the “embed” feature of Code Pen.